 - Click on “Modify.”

-- Change any attribute in the dialog box to fit your preference.
+- Adjust any setting in the dialog box to match your preference.

 - Click “OK” to apply the changes.